Fashion's Chinese New Year quandary: Can rats ever be luxury?

 There are ways around the predicament, though.
 Benefiting from the fact that the Chinese word for "rat" can also be translated as "mouse," Gucci has plastered Mickey Mouse's smiling face across sweatshirts, luggage and much else besides.
 Miu Miu has turned to long-time girlfriend Minnie Mouse, while both Kate Spade and Italian label Etro feature Jerry (of "Tom and Jerry" fame).

-But though these companies could be accused of dodging the dilemma, other brands have sidestepped the issue entirely.
+But though these companies could be accused of dodging the dilemma, others have sidestepped the issue entirely.
 Dior opted for phoenix motifs (because why not?), while Celine released a series of understated accessories featuring just occasional flashes of the auspicious red color worn at Chinese New Year.
 Diane von Furstenberg, meanwhile, has launched a series of red floral print dresses that one could reasonably wear during any zodiac year.

 In creating something a little less fleeting, perhaps these are the brands we should applaud.
-Because there's an unavoidable truth lurking in the seemingly frivolous world of zodiac-themed luxury goods -- fashion's role in the climate crisis, in creating resource-intensive products dependent on fleeting trends.
+Because there's an unavoidable truth lurking in the seemingly frivolous world of zodiac-themed luxury goods -- fashion's role in the climate crisis, in creating resource-intensive products dependent on passing trends.

 There's nothing wrong, per se, about brands marking the Lunar New Year (just look at Nike's heartwarming ad about a girl going to great lengths to refuse cash-stuffed red envelopes from a doting relative).
 But why must their campaigns be propped up with items so transient in purpose and design?